Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|
 | UCS bundle product               | Product bundle                 |

 ### Configuration

 This ETL extension has no further configuration settings.

-## Html-Template
+## HTML template

 ![HTML template](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/HTMLTemplate.png "[HTML template]")

 This extension is used to map an HTML template to a destination attribute.
 The HTML template to be applied is selected in the configuration.
 This extension is selected for mappings requiring more logical assignments which cannot be mapped with the other extensions, for instance it is often used for the document export.
-This extension is only available when the *HTML Templates for ETL* plugin is installed.
+This extension is only available when the *HTML templates for ETL* plugin is installed.
-For detailed information about HTML templates, see [Manage the HTML templates](../../PIM/Operation/03_ManageHTMLTemplates.md).
+For detailed information about HTML templates, see [Manage the HTML templates](../Operation/03_ManageHTMLTemplates.md).

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|